Melykuti/COVID-19/comparison.md

 > * On this page I examine the cumulative number of all confirmed coronavirus patients – who may be ill or may have recovered or died by now.

-22 March 2020 (updated on 30 January 2021), Freiburg i.
+22 March 2020 (updated on 7 February 2021), Freiburg i.
 Br., Germany – There are different visualisations of the spread of the coronavirus pandemic.
 Many of them are more alarmist than insightful.
 My goal on this page is to present an innovation in how to look at the problem.

 ### Background